RickiZhang/vim-gitinfo/README.md

 + This plugin depends on another plugin [`infoboard`](https://github.com/RickiZhang/vim-infoboard)

 ## installation
-Just create a directory `gitinfo` under `~/.vim/plugin/`, and place the gitinfo.vim into it
+Just create a directory `gitinfo` under `~/.vim/plugin/`, and place the gitinfo.vim and gitinfo_server.lua into it

 ## usage
 Type `:ToggleGitInfo` in the command line to enable or disable this plugin, commit info will be displayed